SergeoLacruz/inventree-supplier-panel/README.md

 a new data set will be created.
 So make sure that you delete them from time to time in the supplier WEB interface.
 The plugin also helps to create supplierparts based on the supplier part number.
-Actually the plugin supports three suppliers: Mouseri, Digikey and Farnell.
+Actually the plugin supports three suppliers: Mouser, Digikey and Farnell.
 For Farnell you can just add supplierparts.
 There is no shopping cart function yet.

 ## Installation